News in 0.6.0-alpha

 function, consisting of a trivial application

-and some optional logging.
+of rswap! and some optional logging.
 This is the

 only place where application state actually changes – the rest